Planning agreements are a tool that allows planning authorities and developers to work together to deliver innovative infrastructure outcomes.

 Note: The practice note on planning agreements should be read in conjunction with other infrastructure contributions practice notes.

-From time to time the department will issue circulars providing additional information on a variety of policy issues.
-If you would like to look at a particular circular, go to Planning System Circulars.
+From time to time we will issue circulars providing additional information on a variety of policy issues.
+If you would like to look at a particular circular, go to the Planning System Circulars page.